Record-dependent measures on the symmetric groups: The laws of large numbers

-In case of general $p$ note that additional numbers are situated at the end of the permutation and, thus, do not affect positions of first non-records. \end{proof}
+For the general $p$ a bulk of integers is appended at the right end of the permutation, thus not affecting positions of the first few non-records. \end{proof}

-\begin{proof}[Proof of Theorem \ref{theorem_extreme_points}] The set of extremes ${\rm ext}{\cal M}_R({\cal O})$ is contained in the Martin boundary by Lemma \ref{theorem_approximation}.
-On the other hand, by Proposition \ref{prop_law_of_large_numbers} each measure $P^\omega, \omega\in\Omega$, satisfies a law of large numbers which is specific for this particular $P^\omega$.
-It follows that the supports of $P^\omega$'s are disjoint, hence none of them can be represented as a nontrivial convex mixture over the Martin boundary.
-Thus every $P^\omega$ is extreme, so ${\rm ext}{\cal M}_R({\cal O})=\{P^\omega,~\omega\in\Omega\}$.
+\begin{proof}[Proof of Theorem \ref{theorem_extreme_points}] The set of extremes ${\rm ext}\,{\cal M}_R({\cal O})$ is contained in the Martin boundary by Lemma \ref{theorem_approximation}.
+On the other hand, by Proposition \ref{prop_law_of_large_numbers} each measure $P^\omega, \omega\in\Omega$, satisfies a law of large numbers specific for this particular $P^\omega$.
+It follows that the supports of $P^\omega$'s are disjoint, hence none of the measures can be represented as a nontrivial convex mixture over the Martin boundary.
+Thus every $P^\omega$ is extreme, so ${\rm ext}\,{\cal M}_R({\cal O})=\{P^\omega,~\omega\in\Omega\}$.
 The coincidence of topologies immediately follows from the explicit description of measures $P^\omega$ given in Section \ref{Section_Statement}. \end{proof}